SebasProgrammer2021/Product-Microservice/README.md

 ## Project commands:
 1. `npm i` install the required dependencies
 2. `npm run start` start the project in port 9000
+3. `docker build -t product-microservice .` to build the docker image

 ## Project information
 This project is built with: